Staffing Agency Contract (Quebec)

 A Quebec Staffing Agency Contract is needed whenever a staffing agency agrees to provide temporary workers to a client company in Quebec.
 Given the regulatory environment created by LNT arts.
 92.5-92.10 and the CNESST permit requirements, a written contract is not merely good practice — it is essential to clearly define the legal relationship and obligations of each party, minimize exposure to disputes and regulatory penalties, and protect both the agency and the client company.
 Both parties should insist on a signed written contract before any worker is placed, and the contract should be updated whenever the scope or material terms of the placement arrangement change.

 High-volume seasonal needs are one of the most common contexts for staffing agency contracts in Quebec.
 Industries such as food processing, agriculture, manufacturing, warehousing and logistics, and construction frequently experience sharp peaks in labour demand that their permanent workforce cannot absorb without disrupting their fixed cost structure.
 Staffing agencies allow client companies in these sectors to rapidly scale their workforce in response to seasonal demand without the long-term obligations associated with permanent employment, including contributions to benefit plans, permanent recruitment costs, and notice period obligations upon termination.
-A clearly written contract ensures that both parties understand the billing rates, minimum order commitments, and volume adjustment terms.
+A clearly written contract confirms that both parties understand the billing rates, minimum order commitments, and volume adjustment terms.

 Skilled trades and specialized positions that are difficult to fill through traditional recruiting channels often involve staffing agency placements.
 In Quebec's industrial and manufacturing sectors, qualified machine operators, electricians, welders, and quality control technicians may be sourced through placement agencies that maintain specialized talent pools.
 A detailed staffing agency contract is essential to specify the required qualifications, certifications, and industry-specific permits, and to allocate responsibility clearly if a placed worker does not meet those specifications.
 The contract should specify the remedy available to the client if the agency places a worker who fails to meet the stated qualifications — typically the right to require immediate replacement and a credit for any downtime attributable to the unqualified worker.